Derek Jeter: Business interests

 During his injury-shortened 2013 season, Jeter arranged a partnership with Simon & Schuster to form an imprint called Jeter Publishing.
 He called it "the blueprint for postcareer" and intended to publish nonfiction books for adults, children's picture books, and elementary grade fiction.

-On October 1, 2014, Jeter's launched The Players' Tribune, a website with columns contributed by athletes.
+On October 1, 2014, Jeter launched The Players' Tribune, a website with columns contributed by athletes.
 It was billed as "a new media platform that will present the unfiltered voice of professional athletes, bringing fans closer to the games they love than ever before."
 It was reported by the Tampa Bay Business Journal in March 2015 that Jeter had partnered with Concessions Tampa to bid for a space within the Tampa International Airport, and plans to open a restaurant named after his website.

 Jeter also serves as a brand development officer for Luvo Inc. and has investment interests in multi-channel video network company, Whistle Sports Network.
 He explored purchasing the Buffalo Bills football team in 2014.

 Jeter joined the board of Rockefeller Capital Management in April 2021.